FTChinese/next-login/README.md

 To run the test you have to have those fields set in you environment variable (and a running SQL database with actually data populated).
+Refer to `sql-schema` repo on GitLab.

 ```
 export OAUTH_ENDPOINT_TOKEN='http://localhost:9001/token'